livelybone/vue-table/README.md

 > `pkg.module supported`, which means that you can apply tree-shaking in you project

-A vue table component, support width change
+A vue table component, support width change.

+Prop `heads` has changed since 2.0.0.
+Install v1.8.0 if you want use the old config of `heads`

 ## repository
 https://github.com/livelybone/vue-table.git